 Another method is to use the S.T.A.R. approach.
 Answer these questions to create the achievement statement.
 What was the situation, the task, the action, and the results?

-This is a fabulous way to provide evidence and focus in on your capabilities and show the hiring manager your skills and attributes have proven value.
+This is a fabulous way to provide evidence and focus on your capabilities and show the hiring manager your skills and attributes have proven value.

-Tailor or Focus the Resume
+Career Changers Need to Tailor or Focus the Resume

 Do not send out a one-size-fits-all resume to every single job you are applying for.
 Yes, the posts may have the same title, but they are not for the same company.
 Tailor each resume to the specific role for which you are applying.
 Through customization, you are highlighting the skills and experience most relevant to the position you are seeking.
 Use keywords specifically from each job posting and change up the wording as you go.
 This is especially true when sending a cover letter as well.